 What comes to mind when we think about Pride and Prejudice?
 Is it just the story of a mother trying to get her daughters married into wealth?
-Or is it the story of Elizabeth’s resolution to marry for love and not for money that makes the novel stand out against many other of her time?
+Or is it the story of Elizabeth’s resolution to marry for love and not for money that makes the novel stand out against many others of her time?
 In this article – I will try to answer why Pride and Prejudice is still one of the most popular novels ever written.

-1. It is a novel about reading.
+1. It is a novel about reading

 One of the biggest focuses of the novel is how reading can impact someone tremendously.
 The protagonist, Elizabeth, is a reader.
 She rejects a card game to abandon herself to reading – which is a very extraordinary thing to do in a society where women were not really encouraged to read.
 She stands out against Caroline Bingley, whose only intention in reading is to attract Mr. Darcy, as she ironically exclaims: